The Entrance, New South Wales

 The town occupies a promontory bounded by water on three sides.
 The Entrance gains its name from the channel that runs along much of its northern border that is 'the entrance' to Tuggerah Lakes.
 The Entrance has been a holiday destination since the first guest house was established there in 1885.

-Located approximately halfway between Sydney and Newcastle, The Entrance has been described as the "holiday playground of two cities".
 The town has extensive tourist accommodation, with attractions including its beaches, lake and town centre.
 It is also used as a base for day trips to the Hunter Valley vineyards.

 History

 Settlement

 It is believed Europeans first discovered The Entrance in 1796.
-It was found by Governor of Tasmania, Colonel David Collins, who had arrived on the First Fleet during the search for an escaped convict woman, Mary Morgan, who was said to be living with the Aborigines to the North of the Hawkesbury River.
+It was found by Governor of Tasmania, Colonel David Collins, who had arrived on the First Fleet during the search for an escaped convict woman, Mary Morgan, who was said to be living with Aboriginal people to the North of the Hawkesbury River.

 The area now known as The Entrance was occupied by Henry Holden in 1828.
 He occupied 640 acre and was bounded by the Pacific Ocean on the eastern side, Tuggerah Lake on the northern and western sides and extended all the way to the current Toowoon Bay Road.
 Holden named the property Towoon.
 In 1835 the deeds were issued to John Edye Manning and he sold the land for £200 to Thomas Cade Battley who renamed the property Terilbah.
 Both Battley and Manning have streets named in their honour at The Entrance.

 In 1850, ownership was transferred to the Taylor Family and it was referred to as Tuggerah Beach.
 The land remained privately owned until about 1900 when it was divided up among the twelve children of Richard Brown Taylor and Norberta Maria Gertrude (née Watkins).
 The Taylors donated land to the Roman Catholic Church, The Church of England and The Entrance Public School.
 Many streets in the area are named after them including Taylor Street, Richard Street, Norberta Street and Victoria Street.

 On 15 December 1910, Karagi Receiving Office was opened.
 Karagi, meaning the entrance, was the Aboriginal name for the point on the south bank of the channel at the Pacific Ocean, a name which has since been officially adopted.
 On 1 June 1911, Karagi Receiving Office was designated a post office.
 The name Karagi was changed on 15 November 1911 and the name "The Entrance" was adopted.